If Denali is on your climbing list, consider joining Dave for this once-in-a-lifetime experience!

 Washburn, B., Roberts, D. Mount McKinley - The Conquest of Denali 1991

 This trip is open to all individuals in excellent physical condition with previous glacier climbing experience.
 Successful completion of an RMI Expedition Skills Seminar on Mt.
-Rainier, in Alaska, Peru, Ecuador, North Cascades, or an equivalent multi-day mountaineering seminar is required prior to registration.
+Rainier, in Alaska, Peru, Ecuador, North Cascades, or an equivalent multi-day mountaineering seminar is required.
 The Seminar must include a successful summit climb.